-8.3 REVIEWS
+Reviews 6.3

 Corporate health and safety documentation is reviewed on an annual basis or in the event of significant changes.
-This includes the health and safety policy and associated topic specific policies and risk assessments.
+This includes the health and safety policy and associated topic specificpolicies and risk assessments.

-Annual reviews take place with external providers including: for the safe contractor process; for the provision of temporary employees; for the lone orker protection system.
+Annual reviews take place with external providers including: for the CHAS process; for theprovision of temporary employees; for the lone worker protection system.